AkasK09/AkasK09/README.md

 ## 🚀 About Me

-🎓 **B.Tech in Artificial Intelligence and Data Science** at Rajalakshmi Institute of Technology, Chennai
+🎓 **B.Tech AI & Data Science** student who turns ideas into intelligent solutions
-💡 Passionate about leveraging **AI, Machine Learning, and Data Science** to solve real-world challenges
+💡 Built **3 AI-powered applications** that actually work - from healthcare predictions to travel planning
-🌱 Currently mastering advanced **Machine Learning algorithms**, **Deep Learning**, and **MLOps**
+🌱 Currently diving deep into **Computer Vision** and **NLP** - because why stop at just predicting diseases?
-🎯 Aspiring **AI/ML Engineer** with a focus on building scalable, intelligent systems
+🎯 On a mission to become an **AI/ML Engineer** who builds systems that make life easier
-📍 Based in Kanyakumari, Tamil Nadu, India
+📍 Coding from Kanyakumari, Tamil Nadu - where the three seas meet, and ideas flow endlessly
-🔍 Open to **internship opportunities** and collaborative projects in AI/ML domain
+🔍 Actively hunting for **internships** where I can ship real AI products, not just POCs
-🌟 Committed to continuous learning and staying updated with cutting-edge technologies
+🌟 Believer in learning by building - every project teaches me something new about the magic of AI

 ## 💻 Technical Skills